willrusin/codewars/Python/6kyu/Write Number in Expanded Form.md

     numstr = str(num)
     output = []
     for i, digit in enumerate(numstr):
-        if digit != 0:
+        if digit == "0": #has to be a string as int didnt work pass
+        else:
             output.append(digit + str("0" * (len(numstr)-i-1)))

     return " + ".join(output)

-    TODO: still outputs 0000, need to skip if digit is 0
 ```

 ---